boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    collection of resources identified in the underlay network.
-There could be multiple realizations of high-level IETF Network Slice and NRP concepts, where each realization might be optimized for the different network slicing use cases that are listed in
+There could be multiple realizations of high-level IETF Network Slice and NRP concepts, where each realization might be optimized for the different network slicing use cases.

-   {{!I-D.ietf-teas-ietf-network-slices}}.
+   This document describes an IETF Network Slice realization model in IP/MPLS networks, using a single NRP and with a focus on fulfilling 5G slicing connectivity requirements.

-   This document describes a basic - using only single NRP - IETF Network Slice realization model in IP/MPLS networks, with a focus on fulfilling 5G slicing connectivity requirements.
    This IETF Network Slice realization model leverages many building blocks currently commonly used in service provider networks.

    The reader may refer to {{?I-D.ietf-teas-ns-ip-mpls}} for more advanced